 while there is little deforestation inside the REDD project, an area of the north-west part of the Seima Protection Forest has been deforested

-This post takes a closer look at this area of deforestation and what’s happening inside the REDD project area.
+This post takes a closer look at this area of deforestation and at what’s happening inside the REDD project area.

 This overlay shows the area of deforestation.
 It’s a WCS map of the REDD project area (from the Project Description) and Global Forest Watch’s deforestation map (the REDD project area is green, the Seima Protection Forest is a paler green, and tree cover loss is pink).
 To avoid any confusion, I’ve highlighted the area we’re talking about: